Can I create discount codes for customers to use?

 First, click the Promote tab at the top of the admin area and select "Promo Codes" from the listed options.
 This will take you to the page to create a new promo code.
 Fill in the options on screen with the settings you want to use:

-- Total Allowed Uses: If you want to limit the number of times the discount can be used, enter that limit here.
-For instance, if you want to limit use to the first 100 customers, enter "100".
+Total Allowed Uses: If you want to limit the number of times the discount can be used, enter that limit here.
+1 use = 1 ticket.
+For instance, if you want to limit use to the first 100 tickets, enter "100".
 If left blank, the uses will be unlimited.

-- Max Uses Per Order: This is the number of tickets in each order the promo code discount can be applied to.
+Max Uses Per Order: This is the number of tickets in each order the promo code discount can be applied to.
+1 use = 1 ticket.
 Leave blank if you do not want there to be a limit.

 Select ticket types from your venues or events that you want the code to work with.

 Start by picking a venue from the dropdown menu.
 You can then A) select the "Apply For All Ticket Types" checkbox if the code should be good for every ticket you offer currently or in the future, or B) select an event if you want the code to only work for specific events or ticket types.
 After selecting an event pick from the listed ticket types, and click the "Update Ticket Types" button to assign.

 To finish setting up your code click the "Create Promo Code" button.
 You can return to edit a code any time from your Manage Codes page.

 We track the number of times every discount code is used, so you can see which code (or marketing campaign) worked the best!
 This can also be a great feature for setting up “referral” tracking.
 For instance, let’s say you come to an arrangement with a blogger that you’ll pay them $1 for every ticket that is sold based on their blogging.
 But how can you be sure a sale came from them?
 Give that blogger a special promo code to use, and tally up the number of times it’s used to make a purchase!